conander/final-project/README.md

 ## Introduction:

 This is a review of the [Oregon HazVu: Statewide Geohazard Viewer][1] created by the Department of Geology and Mineral Industries (DOGAMI) on October 1, 2012, using the ESRI ArcGIS server.
 HazVu is meant to provide the public with an interactive map that shows the locations of many different geologic hazards within the state of Oregon.
 Anyone can search for a place or address to view the geohazards that are likely to affect the area.
 For instance, the user can search their address and overlay the Earthquake Hazard layer to see the severity of the expected earthquake shake surrounding their home.
+The web map uses various libraries including javascript (js), cascading style sheets (css), and HTML to create the hazard map with several basic map functions (search bar, clickable popups, etc.).

 ![](img/HazVu_DOGAMI_EQ.jpg)
 >Fig.1: Earthquake Hazard layer for the state of Oregon.